COVID-19 pandemic in the Philippines: Sports

 Several ongoing or scheduled seasons of sports leagues in the Philippines, such as the ASEAN Basketball League, Maharlika Pilipinas Basketball League, Philippine Basketball Association, National Basketball League, Philippines Football League, and Philippine Super Liga, were suspended.
 Upcoming sporting competitions hosted by the country, specifically the Badminton Asia Championships (initially scheduled to be hosted in Wuhan but was moved to Manila) and the AFF Women's Championship, were postponed.
 Regional qualification games involving Philippine national teams were likewise postponed.

-On April 29, 2020, the Philippine Sports Commission have announced that they will cancel all of their sporting events until December 2020 to comply with government directives that prohibit mass gathering events.
+On April 29, 2020, the Philippine Sports Commission announced that they will cancel all of their sporting events until December 2020 to comply with government directives that prohibit mass gathering events.
 This meant that the Palarong Pambansa in Marikina, the Philippine National Games, and the ASEAN Para Games were all cancelled.

 Elections

-The Commission on Elections has suspended the nationwide voter registration on March 10 until the end of the month due to the COVID-19 pandemic.
-The registration period began on January 20, 2020, and is scheduled to run until September 30, 2021.
+The Commission on Elections suspended the nationwide voter registration on March 10, 2020, until the end of the month due to the COVID-19 pandemic.
+The registration period began on January 20, 2020, and was scheduled to run until September 30, 2021.
 The suspension was later extended to last until the end of April.
-The issuance of voter's certification is also suspended until further notice.
+The issuance of voters' certification is also suspended until further notice.
 The next national elections scheduled in the Philippines are in May 2022.
 The plebiscite to ratify legislation that proposes the partition of Palawan into three smaller provinces scheduled for May 2020 was also delayed due to the pandemic.

 Misinformation and hoaxes

 After the initial outbreak of the COVID-19 pandemic in the Philippines, conspiracy theories, misinformation, and disinformation emerged online regarding the origin, scale, prevention, treatment, and various other aspects of the disease.

 The DOH has advised against spreading misinformation and unverified claims concerning the pandemic.
-The Philippine National Police on their part has taken action against the spread of misinformation related to the pandemic and has warned the public that misinformation purveyors could be charged for violating Presidential Decree no. 90 for "declaring local rumor, mongering and spreading false information".
-In the case of misinformation circulated online, violators could be charged for violating the Cybercrime Prevention Act which has a maximum penalty of imprisonment for 12 years.
-The Bayanihan to Heal as One Act also punishes fake news peddlers of two months jail time or fine of up to ₱1 million.
+The Philippine National Police on their part has taken action against the spread of misinformation related to the pandemic and has warned the public that misinformation purveyors could be charged for violating Presidential Decree No. 90 for "declaring local rumor, mongering and spreading false information".
+In the case of misinformation circulated online, violators could be charged for violating the Cybercrime Prevention Act, which has a maximum penalty of imprisonment for 12 years.
+The Bayanihan to Heal as One Act also punishes fake news peddlers with two months jail time or a fine of up to ₱1 million.

+According to a report by Reuters, the United States ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+The campaign primarily targeted people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
+The campaign ran from the spring of 2020 to mid-2021.

+A 2025 Reuters report found that the Embassy of China in Manila hired a local marketing firm to conduct a covert "public opinion guidance" astroturfing campaign that included promoting Sinovac's CoronaVac in the country.